wp-staging/wp-staging/readme.txt

 Change your workflow to the following:

 <li> 1.
-Create a staging website with all your latest production data</li>
+Use WP Staging to create a clone of your website with latest production data</li>
 <li> 2.
 Update or install your plugins</li>
 <li> 3.
-Test them carefully</li>
+Test them</li>
 <li> 4.
-If they are working without issues you are save to install these tested plugins in your live website</li>
+Everything working?
+You are save to install these tested plugins on your live site</li>

 <h3> Why should you use a staging website? </h3>